Pros / Brinks Home Security has better installation and equipment options than other home security providers.

 Cons / You must pay 80 percent of your account balance if you cancel early.

-Verdict / Brinks Home Security is the best home security system you can get, though its contract terms and starting costs aren't the best option for everyone.
+Verdict / Brinks Home Security is one of the best home security systems you can get, though its contract terms and starting costs aren't the best option for everyone.

 Despite the resemblance to the legacy company of the same name, Brinks Home Security is a new home security company.
 It's essentially a rebranding of both LiveWatch and MONI, which were two of our top-rated security systems in past comparisons.
 Although Brinks Home Security has some elements from each of its predecessors, particularly LiveWatch's self-install equipment and MONI's 24/7 customer support, its contract terms didn't make the transition as smoothly.
 This is an impressive company with monitoring options for almost anyone and may be worth the extra expense.

-Brinks Home Security gives you the choice between two traditional 24/7 monitoring plans, though we chose to evaluate the less-expensive option, Brinks Home Complete, for this comparison.
+Brinks Home Security gives you the choice between two traditional 24/7 monitoring plans, though we chose to evaluate the less expensive option, Brinks Home Complete, for this comparison.
 This plan starts at $29 a month, which is lower than the $37 average we found among home security systems.
-The basic equipment included with this plan costs $249.50, making these some of the highest starting costs in the industry.
+The basic equipment for this plan costs $399, one of the highest starting costs in the industry.
+However, you can spread the equipment costs throughout your contract with zero-down, zero-interest financing through GreenSky, provided you have good credit.
+This will result in a small increase of around $11 to your monthly payments.

 After you sign up for Brinks Home Security's 24/7 monitoring services, the company gives you two options for installation: professional or self.
 If you choose to self-install your system, the company ships the pre-programmed equipment to your home and you follow some simple tutorials and place the devices where you need them.
 Although self-installed systems don't cost anything to install, they only have a two-year warranty.
 A one-time fee of $49 adds lifetime warranty coverage to self-installed systems.

 If you opt for professional installation, the company sends a technician to your home to set up equipment and show you how it works.
-This option comes with a lifetime warranty but requires either a $199 installation fee or add $10 to your monthly fees.
-If you want a professional installation, paying the $199 upfront is $161 cheaper than the monthly fee in the long run.
+This option comes with a lifetime warranty but requires either a $199 installation fee or a $10 addition to your monthly fees.
+If you want a professional installation, paying the $199 upfront is $161 cheaper than the monthly fee over the course of the three-year contract.

 For assistance with installation or other problems with your system, you can contact Brinks Home Security's customer support over email, live chat, phone and social media.
 The company's website also has a helpful support section and customer portal.